Colby College food services, others join with Alfond Youth & Community Center to provide, distribute meals

 On Thursdays and Fridays, weekend backpack meals are available for pickup on a first-come, first-serve basis at the center.
 The backpacks are stocked with nonperishable, shelf-stable foods, including single-serve fruit cups, pasta or rice, as well as a fresh loaf of bread.

-Shawn Forkey, food service community director at the Alfond Youth & Community Center says that about 800 to 1,000 residents benefit from this service on a daily basis.
+Shawn Forkey, food service community director at the Alfond Youth & Community Center, said that about 800 to 1,000 residents benefit from this service on a daily basis.
 Starting this weekend, Colby College’s dining services have stepped up to help prepare and distribute meals at the Waterville location.

 “We are providing the food to Colby.
 On the weekends, they are the ones preparing and packaging the meals and distributing them,” Forkey said.